 3. Choose Respondent Handling

-When setting up a multi-wave report, you can choose how to treat respondents who appear in more than one wave in the analysis page:
+When setting up a multi-wave report, the Consistent Respondent toggle controls how respondents who appear in more than one wave are treated:

-- Consistent Respondent – Treats the same respondent across waves as a single individual for longitudinal analysis.
+- On - Treats the same respondent across waves as a single individual for longitudinal analysis.

-- Separate Respondents – Treats responses in different waves as independent entries.
+- Off - Treats responses in different waves as independent entries.

 Once your surveys are added, you can insert the wave label as: